 - C410015 Modeled "Beyond the Needle" Garment Constructed from Original Designed Fabric Fabric yardage is designed first, then a garment is constructed from that fabric.
 Other embellishments may be added. - C410020 Modeled "Beyond the Needle" Textile Arts Garment(s) Garment is constructed using new unconventional materials.
 Examples: rubber bands, plastic, duct tape. - C410025 Modeled "Beyond the Needle" Wearable Technology Garment Garment has integrated technology into its design. - C410030 Modeled Constructed STEAM Clothing 2 Garment(s)- 4-H members who have enrolled in or who have completed STEAM Clothing 3 projects are not eligible to enter STEAM Clothing 2.
 Possible types of STEAM Clothing 2 garments include: - Dress; OR - Romper or Jumpsuit; OR - Two-Piece Outfit Combination (skirt with top, vest, or lined/unlined jacket; jumper and top; pants or shorts outfit (pants or shorts with top, vest, lined/unlined jacket).
-A purchased top can be worn to complete a skirt, pants, or shorts outfit with a vest or lined/unlined jacket - C410040 Modeled Constructed STEAM Clothing 3 Garment(s) Possible types of STEAM Clothing 3 garments include: - Dress or formal: OR - Skirted Outfit Combination (skirt with top, vest, lined/unlined jacket OR jumper and shirt) A purchased top can be worn to complete a vest or jacket outfit with a skirt, pants or shorts.; OR - Pants or Shorts Outfit Combination (pants or shorts with top, vest, lined/unlined jacket) A purchased top can be worn to complete a vest or jacket outfit with a skirt, pants or shorts.; OR - Romper or Jumpsuit; OR - Specialty Wear (swim wear, costumes, western wear-chaps, chinks, riding attire or hunting gear); OR - Non-tailored Lined or Unlined Jacket or Coat, additional pieces with jacket or coat may either be constructed or purchased.; OR - Tailored Coat, Blazer, Suit Jacket, or Outerwear.
-Additional pieces with coat, blazer, jacket or outerwear may either be constructed or purchased. - C410050 Modeled Knitted or Crocheted Clothing (Level 2 or 3) Knitted garment using pattern stitches such as diamond, block, twist or seed/moss stitches or advanced knitting stitches such as pass slip stitch over, double-pointed needle knitting, cable, Turkish, tamerna, plait, germaine, feather and fan or knitting with one or more patterns such as Aran or Fair Isle.
-Crocheted garment using pattern stitches such as texture, shell, cluster or mesh stitches or advance crochet stitches such as afghan, broomstick, hairpin lace, design motifs or pattern stitches.
-Garment can be a cardigan, dress, coat, a top and bottom, or a two-piece ensemble.
+A purchased top can be worn to complete a skirt, pants, or shorts outfit with a vest or lined/unlined jacket with a constructed bottom.
+OR - Upcycled Outfit Combination must contain a complete constructed outfit (examples: if the top is upcycled, must include a constructed bottom, upcycled dress).